 If you’ve been outside barefoot or constantly wearing flip flop sandals this summer, you may have dry heels.

 Give your feet a break from constant exposure, and find ways to treat your dry, cracked heels.
-John Brust, DPM, a podiatrist on the medical staff at Baylor Scott & White – Killeen sees a number of patients who are dealing with foot problems and provides some tips for treating cracked heels.
+John Brust, DPM, a podiatrist on the medical staff at Baylor Scott & White Clinic – Killeen sees a number of patients who are dealing with foot problems and provides some tips for treating cracked heels.

 Causes of Cracked Heels